 Charlie has worked as a script and story consultant on three features for Limelight International – Undertow, Bad Karma and Absolute Deception.
 He was script editor on the 2013 ABC telemovie Cliffy.
 In the factual arena, he wrote Cathy Henkel’s feature documentary Show Me The Magic (2011) the life story of legendary Australian cinematographer Don McAlpine, with funding from Screen Australia and Screen Queensland.
 Show Me The Magic premiered at the Brisbane International Film Festival in November 2012.
 In 2013, he completed the 3D Imax movie, Last of the Great Apes as a co-writer and post production consultant.

 Current original projects in development include a film being written in collaboration with Roger Monk, and two books - a novel, and the authorised biography of iconic cinematographer Don McAlpine.
-Through Bangalow Pictures, a partnership with co producer Stephen Van Mil, Charlie is overseeing development of three feature film projects, two of them adaptations of plays by award winning playwright and screenwriter Reg Cribb (Last Cab to Darwin).

 A published film scholar, Charlie wrote and teaches Southern Cross University's screenwriting course, and is working on a Higher Degree Research project at Griffith University focussed on the adaptation of the modern novel for the screen.